 - In 2018, Poland passed legislation to put an end to the illegal dumping of waste brought in from foreign countries, notably due to the waste being incinerated in an effort to dispose of it.
 However, this releases large amounts of toxic smoke, and one fire took 250 firefighters two days to extinguish.
 As a result of this legislation, Poland has recently returned 4,000 tonnes of waste illegally dumped by the UK, with 1,000 tonnes of waste returned to us last year.

-- Two weeks ago, the European Parliament voted to ban single-use plastic cutlery, cotton buds, straws and stirrers in an attempt to prevent plastic waste polluting the marine environment.
-EU members will have to reduce the use of plastic food containers and lids, while also ensuring that plastic bottles are to be made from 25% recycled materials by 2025 – with this becoming 90% by 2029.
+- The European Parliament voted to ban single-use plastic items in an attempt to prevent pollution of the marine environment.
+Firstly, EU members will have to reduce the use of plastic food containers and lids.
+Secondly, they need to ensure that plastic bottles are made from 25% recycled materials by 2025 – becoming 90% by 2029.
 This legislation also enacts a ‘polluters pay’ principle on the manufacturers of fishing nets; to cover the costs for the damage that derelict fishing nets cause.